Skip to main content

 What needs to be included in the “Required or recommended readings and other course materials” section?

 Any material a student is expected to engage with as part of the course is to be listed in this section.
-This includes all readings (e.g., books, book chapters, journal articles, websites, etc.) as well as any multi-media resources (e.g., videos, podcasts, audio recordings, etc.).
-If required or recommended readings are added during the course, they should be added at that time, and Simple Syllabus will update immediately.
+This includes all readings (e.g., books, book chapters, journal articles, websites, etc.) as well as any multi-media resources (e.g., videos, podcasts, audio recordings, etc.)

 Should fictional case studies, in-class example problems, exam readings, etc., be included as required or recommended readings?